animupa/FOJI/README.md

 - 'Región': region in Chile
 - 'Provincia' : province within the region
 - 'Comuna' : city
-- 'Instrumentos' : instruments played in the orchestras
+- 'Instrumentos' : instruments played in the orchestra
-- 'Instructores' : number of teachers
+- 'Instructores' : number of teachers in the orchestra
-- 'Elenco' : number of musicians
+- 'Elenco' : number of musicians in the orchestra

 ## Source